VorteX-co/VAUV/Software/vortex_ws/src/vision/README.md

-This is a ROS2 package for (vision) task.
+This is a ROS2 package for vision module.